THE GIRL IN THE TRUCK

-Chef Amelia is a local girl, born & raised in Pacific.
-Amelia’s parents owned Hoffman’s Drive In, a popular ice cream & hamburger shop in Pacific that her brother still operates today.
-Amelia grew up sitting on the freezer while waitresses helped her with homework & taught her to tie her shoes.
-She married her high school sweetheart Rick, a Navy pilot, & in their travels have lived places across the Unites States & Europe.
-Amelia earned her Culinary Arts & Management degree while stateside.
+Chef Amelia is a local girl, born and raised in Pacific, Missouri.
+Amelia's parents owned Hoffman's Drive-In, a popular ice cream and hamburger shop in Pacific that her brother still operates today.
+Amelia grew up sitting on the freezer while waitresses helped her with homework and taught her to tie her shoes.
+She married her high school sweetheart Rick, a former Navy Pilot.
+In their travels, they have lived in places across the United States and Europe.
+Amelia earned her Culinary Arts and Management degree while stateside.

 Graze Food Truck strives to use fresh, locally grown ingredients whenever possible.
 Our goal is to bring delicious, wholesome food to you on the street, your private event or your corporate site for lunch.

 Our latest adventure was the purchase of our "brick & mortar" in June of 2016.
 We bought the old Monroe's Diner, a Quonset Hut on Old Route 66 in Pacific, Missouri, built in 1950.
 We spent much of Fall 2016 & Spring 2017 renovating the interior.
 We now have a wonderful, full-service kitchen with a very cute dining room in the front.
 We frequently get visitors from all over the world traveling historic Route 66 from Chicago to the Santa Monica Pier in Los Angeles.
 We've met wonderful people from all over the United States as well as Sweden, Great Britain, Denmark, Israel, France and others.